neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 implemented by two different node types:

 First, there is the ``TYPO3.Neos:ContentCollection`` type: A ``TYPO3.Neos:ContentCollection`` has a structural purpose.
-It usually does not contain any properties itself, but it contains an ordered list of child nodes which are rendered inside.
+It usually contains an ordered list of child nodes which are rendered inside.

-Currently, ``TYPO3.Neos:ContentCollection`` should not be extended by custom types.
+``TYPO3.Neos:ContentCollection`` may be extended by custom types.

 Second, the node type for all standard elements (such as text, image, youtube, ...) is ``TYPO3.Neos:Content``.
 This is–by far–the most often extended node type.